GispoCoding/infrao-plugin/README.md

 ## Usage

-The plugin currently is able to initialize a PostgreSQL database based on an initial version of database schema (which is built according to the InfraO- xsd schema).
+The plugin currently is able to initialize a PostgreSQL database based on an initial version of a database schema (which is built according to the InfraO- xsd schema).
 A working PostgreSQL database with the PostGIS extension is required.

 ## Installation